rodrigo-cosm/srt/docs/TicketManagement.md

 This describes the current status of a PR or Issue and defines what should be done next with it.

-* Abandoned: The reported problem is of no more interest.
+* **Abandoned** : The reported problem is of no more interest.
    * Typically after 3 months of inactivity it will be closed.
-* Accepted: For issue of type Question, a satisfactionary answer
+* **Accepted** : For issue of type Question, a satisfactionary answer
    * Expected the question can be closed, although it still remains archived
-* Available: A requested enhancement could be provided without extensions.
+* **Available** : A requested enhancement could be provided without extensions.
    * Expected to be closed once picked up by the requester.
-* Blocked: A dependent Issue/PR must be closed/merged first.
+* **Blocked** : A dependent Issue/PR must be closed/merged first.
    * Should stay unchanged until the dependency is resolved
    * NOTE: The first line in Description must provide dependency info!
-* Completed: Ready to close, if there's nothing else.
+* **Completed** : Ready to close, if there's nothing else.
    * Typically after 3 months of inactivity it will be closed.
-* Fixing After Review: review was done, expected post-review fixes to be done
+* **Fixing After Review** : review was done, expected post-review fixes to be done
-   * Typically after 3 months of inactivity it will be dismissed.
+   * Aftera too long inactivity it will be `->`takenover
-   * If it was something important, admins will take the changes over.
-* In Progress: The work is ongoing and not yet ready to review
+* **In Progress** : The work is ongoing and not yet ready to review
-* Moved: Duplicate or takeover by another Issue/PR
+* **Moved** : Duplicate or takeover by another Issue/PR
    * NOTE: The first line in Description must provide redirection info!
-* On Hold: The work was paused due to unknown reasons.
+* **On Hold** : The work was paused due to unknown reasons.
    * Should be revisited after every release
-* Pending: Not started, but recognized as needed to do.
+* **Pending** : Not started, but recognized as needed to do.
    * Expected to turn into "In Progress" once resources are available
-* Review needed: expected review to be performed
+* **Review needed** : expected review to be performed
-* Unclear: The problem can't be reproduced or is incorrectly described
+* **Unclear** : The problem can't be reproduced or is incorrectly described
    * Expected clarification from the reporter
-   * Typically after 3 months of inactivity it will be dismissed.
+   * After a too long inactivity it will be `->`takenover

-   * If it was something important, admins will take the changes over.
+`->`takenover tickets are tickets that have their original reported considered lost, therefore there are two possible actions:

+* If the ticket describes or provides something important for the project, especially if it's about an importnat functionality fix, or an enhancement in the interest of the project management, a new ticket will be spawned to handle it, this time without involving the original reporter and resolved within the project team exclusively.

+* After the takeover, or if it was decided that the takeover wasn't necessary and 3 months have passed, the ticket is closed.

 Note that the status typically defines something that is expected to happen next.
 Please note also that the 3-month quarantine is enforced